HOW TO CREATE AN IDEAL MBA RESUME

 What should the font size be?

-The header should be sized between 20 and 22, section head could range from 12 to 14, while the main body should be between 10 and 12.
+The header should be sized between 20 and 22, the section head could range from 12 to 14, while the main body should be between 10 and 12.
 Use a standard font like Arial.
+This makes it easy for the client to go through the Resume easily.

 You could also choose from Calibri, Garamond, Trebuchet MS, Georgia, and Helvetica.
 These fonts are legible, will give a fluid look and make your resume stand apart from other resumes.